skip to main content

 • Repair

-Many items we place out for Bulky Waste Collections or bins can be repaired.
+Many items we place out for Bulky Waste Collections or in our Bin Services can be repaired.
+Consider these options before recycling or disposing items.

-The Bower is an environmental charity offering programs and services to create a circular economy.
+• The Bower is an environmental charity offering programs and services to create a circular economy including Repair Cafes for furniture and electronics, Bike repairs and Sewing and mending basics.

 • Reuse